Qottmann/QMLRG-ICFO/README.md

 # QMLRG-ICFO
 (Quantum) Machine Learning Reading Group at ICFO
+We are interested in everything from
+  * (classical) machine learning for physics
+  * physics for (classical) machine learning
+  * quantum machine learning (as in quantum algorithms to perform machine learning tasks)

 useful resources:
   * old repository: https://github.com/peterwittek/qml-rg